henrythasler/henrythasler.github.io/_posts/2020-02-02-optimizing-vectortiles.md

 I already use zoom-dependent tables to create the vector tiles and also generalize (reduce spatial complexity) the features in lower zoom levels.
 So what can we do to reduce the size?

-## Remove identifier
+## Identifier

-Let's grab the [Vector Tile Dissector](https://observablehq.com/@henrythasler/mapbox-vector-tile-dissector) and have a look what the content of the tiles is right now:
+Let's grab the [Vector Tile Dissector](https://observablehq.com/@henrythasler/mapbox-vector-tile-dissector) and have a look what the contents of the tiles are right now:

 ![](/img/blog/Selection_175.png)